Singular Soliton Operators and Indefinite Metrics

 { {\bf The Main Constructions and Results}}

-Consider real $\infty$-smooth potentials $u(x)$ meromorphic in a small complex area near the point $x_j\in\RR$ as in \cite{GrinNov_UMN_2009,GrinNov_DAN_2011}.
-Following statement can be easily proved: \begin{stat} All solutions to the Sturm-Liouville equations (for all $\lambda$)
+Consider real $\infty$-smooth potentials $u(x)$ meromorphic in some small complex area near the point $x_j\in\RR$ as in \cite{GrinNov_UMN_2009,GrinNov_DAN_2011}.
+The following Statement~\ref{stat1} can be easily proved.\footnote {Essentially, this Statement can be found in the paper \cite{DuGr}: page 169, Proposition 3.3.
+The corresponding Corollary for KdV equation was proved in this paper for rational potentials only.
+It is also true for all finite-gap potentials.} \begin{stat} All solutions to the Sturm-Liouville equations (for all $\lambda$)